techouse/sqlite3-to-mysql/README.md

 # SQLite3 to MySQL

-#### A simple Python script to transfer the data from SQLite 3 to MySQL.
+#### A simple Python script to transfer data from SQLite 3 to MySQL.

 I originally wrote this simple program as a standalone script and published it as a [gist](https://gist.github.com/techouse/4deb94eee58a02d104c6) as an answer